maladon/docs/tutorials/hvac-tutorial/README.md

 $ which gem
 ```

-If you see `/usr/bin/gem`, then Ruby is already installed.
+If you see something like `/usr/bin/gem`, then Ruby is already installed.

 ```
 If you do not have Ruby installed, the official Ruby docs will help you get it installed: